guillaume-a/advent-of-code/README.md

   day                   Which day do you want to launch ?

 Options:
+  -y, --year[=YEAR]     What year is it ? [default: "2021"]
-      --part2           Is it allready part 2 ?
+      --p2              Is it allready part 2 ?
-  -i, --input[=INPUT]   Do you want example input or other name ? [default: "example"] -y, --year[=YEAR]     What year is it ? [default: "2021"]
+  -c, --custom          Do you want to use your custom input ?
 ```

 Examples :